18F/join.tts.gsa.gov/pages/positions/consulting-technical-lead.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

 - **Technical Leadership:** The ability to provide technical leadership, mastery, and architecture on complex engineering projects.
 - **Software Engineering** Practices: Ability to apply tools, technologies, and established engineering best practices to help deliver innovative technical solutions and products.
-(14-20 points)
-Agile Orientation: Ability to apply agile and open source philosophies to deliver work in a frequent and iterative fashion to address user needs.
+- **Agile Orientation:** Ability to apply agile and open source philosophies to deliver work in a frequent and iterative fashion to address user needs.
 - **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment.